OSGeoLabBp/tutorials/english/data_processing/exif.rst

 Writing scripts
 ---------------

-In our solution ImageMagic **identify**, a bash and a gawk script will be created.
+In our solution ImageMagic **identify** will be used, a bash and a gawk script will be created.
 In the output we would like to get a record for each JPEG image with filename, latitute and longitude in degrees, date and time.